Forever Man: Music video and appearance

-The song produced Clapton's first music video, showing Clapton performing the song with his tour band Donald "Duck" Dunn (although Nathan East played on the album), Jamie Oldaker (although Jeff Porcaro played on the album), Michael Omartian, Tim Renwick (although Steve Lukather played on the album), Shaun Murphy and Marcella Detroit on a circular stage that in the center had a step where Clapton performs, the other members of the band being a step below.
-This video was directed by Godley and Creme.
+The song produced Clapton's first music video, showing Clapton performing the song with his tour band Donald "Duck" Dunn, Jamie Oldaker, Michael Omartian, Tim Renwick, Shaun Murphy, and Marcella Detroit on a circular stage that had a raised step in the center where Clapton performs, the other members of the band being a step below.
+At about 2:45 into the video, a camera rig falls over, which was not intentional, but was left in the video.
+The video was directed by Godley and Creme.

 "Forever Man" was featured on the Eric Clapton, Steve Winwood double CD and DVD Live From Madison Square Garden and many other compilation albums including The Cream of Eric Clapton (1987), Complete Clapton (2007) and Forever Man (2015).
 The original music video was released, as the sound recording, on the VHS, CD, download and DVD compilation Clapton Chronicles: The Best of Eric Clapton in 1999.